hopfenspace/MateBot/docs/source/installation.rst

 System requirements
 -------------------

 Around 80 MiB of RAM and a single CPU core are totally fine, but the more the better.
-However, note that a SQLite database and the Python GIL may be a bottleneck.
+Keep in mind that password checks using Argon2 require 64 MiB for a single operation.
+Also, note that a SQLite database and the Python GIL may be a bottleneck.
 Consider a full database server deployment and adapt the uvicorn configuration to use multiple worker processes to improve response times and speed.